 - You’ve been so driven to achieve and succeed that you managed to make it well into adulthood without making any major mistakes.
 But as the stakes get higher in life, you feel more and more pressure to be perfect.
 Which, again, leads to a strategy of trying to avoid making decisions unless you’re sure they will turn out well.

 The common denominator in both cases is that you lack real knowledge about the consequences of poor mistakes in your life now.
 Your stone age brain is terrified that mistakes will lead to something awful.
 And as much as you or others try to convince it, it won’t believe you without real proof and evidence to the contrary.

-This means that the key for many people to becoming more confident decision-makers is to start making some mistakes on purpose.
+This means that the key for many people to becoming more decisive is to start making some mistakes on purpose.
 This is the only way to convince your brain’s fear center that, while somewhat painful or embarrassing, mistakes are not a threat or danger.